VUnit/vunit/docs/user_guide.rst

 Introduction
 ------------
 VUnit is invoked by a user-defined project specified in a Python script.
 At minimum, a VUnit project consists of a set of HDL source files mapped to libraries.
 The project serves as single point of entry for compiling and running all tests within an HDL project.
-VUnit provides automatic scanning for unit tests (test benches), automatic determination of compilation order, and incremental recompilation of modified sources.
+VUnit provides automatic :ref:`scanning <test_bench_scanning>` for unit tests (test benches), automatic determination of compilation order, and incremental recompilation of modified sources.

 The top level Python script is typically named ``run.py``.